-DCA reviewed from the United States Census Bureau's American Community Survey (ACS) 5-year estimates (2010-2014) - Table "B16001: Language Spoken at Home by Ability to Speak English for the Population 5 Years and Older" by county and Census-recognized cities in Georgia.
-This allowed DCA to see the language proficiency in Georgia for all counties and cities, based on the 38 languages or language groups identified by the U.S. Census Bureau.
-DCA then applied the HUD safe harbor threshold requirements for written translation (the lesser of 5% when more than 50 persons or 1,000 persons speaking a specified language) to determine the primary languages of the LEP populations.
-Using the HUD safe harbor threshold, DCA identified those areas that exceeded the safe harbor thresholds of the area population (if greater than 50 individuals) or 1,000 individuals within a geographic area (both county and city in this case).
-Of the 38 languages or language groups identified by the U.S. Census Bureau, DCA identified 46 counties and 93 cities as containing LEP populations exceeding the HUD safe harbor threshold requirements.
+DCA reviewed from the United States Census Bureau's American Community Survey (ACS) 5- year estimates (2016-2020) - Table "B16001: Language Spoken at Home by Ability to Speak English for the Population 5 Years and Older" and Table S1601: Language Spoken at Home by county in Georgia.
+This allowed DCA to see the language proficiency in Georgia for all counties, based on the language groups identified by the U.S. Census Bureau.
+DCA then applied the HUD safe harbor threshold requirements for written translation (the lesser of 5% when more than 50 persons or 1,000 persons speaking a specified language) to determine the primary language groups of the LEP populations.
+Using the HUD safe harbor threshold, DCA identified those areas that exceeded the safe harbor thresholds of the area population \1,000 individuals within a geographic area (county in this case).
+Of the language groups identified by the U.S. Census Bureau, DCA identified 68 counties as containing LEP populations exceeding the HUD safe harbor threshold requirements.